solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 The next generations of hardware added support for native branches, allowing all of the control flow you would expect to see supported in a modern processor.
-However, the shader cores often used DSP-like approaches in their data processing hardware.
+However, the shader cores often used DSP-like approaches in their hardware design.
 These can be significantly impacted by the presence of branches, even if the branches themselves are not actually that slow.

-For this hardware there were no warps or waves.
-Shader cores executed single threads as independent entities.
+For this hardware there were no warps or waves; shader cores executed single threads as independent entities.
 Data processing pipelines could issue multiple operations per clock from a single thread, but typically relied on static compile-time scheduling techniques such as VLIW instruction bundles and SIMD